Kungbib/fgs-oaipmh-ojs-plugin/readme.md

 How to use the plugins
 ----------------------
 Once installed, the OAI-PMH format plugin is automatically activated site-wide.
-The organisation URI plugin can be activated by navigating to the OJS plugin section at the journal level.
+The organisation URI plugin can be activated by navigating to the OJS plugin section at site level: Administration-> Site Settings-> Plugins.

 Requirements
 ------------
-Open Journal Systems 3.3 or later
+Open Journal Systems 3.3.0-3 or later